tailwindlabs/tailwindcss.com/source/docs/theme.blade.md

 }
 ```

-### Referencing other values
+### Referencing other plugins' values

-If you need to reference another value in your theme, you can do so by providing a closure instead of a static value.
+If you need to reference a value from another plugin in your theme, you can do so by providing a closure instead of a static value.
 The closure will receive a `theme()` function that you can use to look up other values in your theme using dot notation.

 For example, you could generate `fill` utilities for every color in your color palette by referencing `theme('colors')` in your `fill` configuration: